mvuorre/quarto-preprint/README.md

-# Preprint Format
+# Preprint Quarto extension

 This is a manuscript / preprint template for Quarto documents.
-It renders to a PDF document using Typst.
+It renders a Quarto source document to a PDF document using Typst.

 This template's goal is to